-Most people reading this will want managed WordPress hosting, meaning that the hosting company handles all the confusing server stuff.
+Depending on your budget and how big your audience is, you may want managed WordPress hosting, meaning the web hosting company handles all the confusing server stuff.
 What’s important is that they keep your server online and loading fast.
 Several of the web hosts below offer both standard hosting and managed hosting.
 I’ll highlight the different tiers where it makes sense.

 Best Managed WordPress Hosting

 Managed WordPress hosting tends to cost a bit more than shared WordPress hosting.